Could CUNY Be Tuition Free?

 (October 2022) A poster urging sign up for a protest, in advocation of The New Deal.
 The protest is primarily organized by John Jay College of Criminal Justices’ DSA committee, being held on Sunday November 13th, 2022

 CUNY institutions were previously free of cost until 1976 when New York City experienced financial setbacks.
-However, because of the COVID-19 pandemic, many college students in New York City have struggled to obtain scholarships/financial aid and employment.
+However, because of the COVID-19 pandemic, many college students in New York City have struggled to obtain scholarships, financial aid, and employment.

 As the nation recovers from this hardship, college students are often left deciding between attending class or attending work.